 "What do you see?"
 Kevin asked, pointing to the Christmas stamp on the envelope.

-Sophie felt a bit silly getting an object lesson from her local mail carrier, but what did she have to lose?
+Sophie felt a bit childish receiving an object lesson from her local mail carrier, but what did she have to lose?

 "The Nativity," she answered.
 "Mary, Joseph, Baby Jesus, the star...all of it."